-IFP MN offers education in the art, technology and business of independent filmmaking through 15-20 classes per quarter, workshops, seminars, conferences, mentorships and case studies.
+IFP MN offers education in the art, technology and business of independent filmmaking through 15-20 classes and workshops per quarter, master classes, seminars, conferences, mentorships and case studies.
 Our Youth Media Program provides residencies in Minneapolis and St. Paul Public Schools, and has just inaugurated an afterschool program at IFP MN for teens.

 The goal of IFP MN's programs is to facilitate interaction between the creative, technical, and business aspects of filmmaking.
 The organization does this through targeted programs that aid in the professional development of its members, supports individual projects, teaches both new technology and classic mediums, cultivates audiences for independent media, and provides outreach to communities and individuals new to media making.
 IFP MN continues to serve as a destination for those seeking to develop, nurture and embrace independent thinking and expression.